Skip to main content

 Frequently asked questions

-What is the minimum budget to buy a 2-bedroom apartment in Paris in 2026?
+What is the minimum budget to buy a two-room flat in Paris in 2026?

-A 2-bedroom apartment of 25 to 35 m2 in Paris sells for between 200,000 and 350,000 euros depending on the arrondissement and the condition of the property.
-The 13th, 19th and 20th arrondissements offer the most accessible entry prices, between 6,500 and 8,500 euros/m2.
-The 13th arrondissement, particularly the Tolbiac-Chevaleret area, offers an excellent price-to-transport ratio with metro Line 14.
+A two-room flat of 25 to 35 m² in Paris sells for between 200,000 and 350,000 euros depending on the arrondissement and the condition of the property.
+The 13th, 19th and 20th arrondissements offer the most accessible entry prices, between 6,500 and 8,500 euros/m².
+The 13th, and the Tolbiac-Chevaleret area in particular, offers an excellent price-to-transport ratio thanks to metro Line 14.

-Can a property hunter find an apartment on a small budget?
+Can a property hunter find a flat on a small budget?

 Yes.
-At Home Select, we assist buyers starting from 200,000 euros.
-On small budgets, the advantage of a property hunter is decisive: well-located studios and 2-bedroom apartments sell within hours, often before being listed online.
-The hunter's professional network provides access to these off-market properties that a solo buyer would never see.
+At Home Select, we assist buyers from 200,000 euros.
+On small budgets, the advantage of a property hunter is decisive: well-located studios and two-room flats sell within hours, often before being listed online.
+The hunter's professional network opens access to these off-market properties that a solo buyer would never see.

 How does the internal network between property hunters work at Home Select?

-The 16 Home Select property hunters share their estate agent contacts internally by neighborhood.
-When a hunter receives a mandate outside their usual area, they reach out to their colleagues to immediately access the right contacts in the targeted neighborhood.
+The 16 Home Select property hunters share their estate agent contacts internally by neighbourhood.
+When a hunter receives a mandate outside their usual area, they reach out to their colleagues to immediately access the right contacts in the targeted neighbourhood.
 This internal network multiplies sources and accelerates the search.